Archbishop de Paulo's Coat of Arms

 R. Michel, Assisting Bishop of the Episcopal Diocese of Pennsylvania, acting as Special Delegate of Archbishop Joris Vercammen,

 A social activist, Dr. de Paulo is a strong advocate for national healthcare, public higher education as well as the rights of minorities and immigrants.
 In recognition of his many years working as an advocate for the homeless and serving them in Philadelphia, then Governor Paul E. Patton of the Commonwealth of Kentucky, conferred upon him an honorary Commission as Colonel in the Kentucky State Guard and appointed him to the Governor’s Staff in 2002.

-de Paulo, and they reside with their son, Christian, in Philadelphia, Pennsylvania.
+Retired from active ministry, Dr. and Mrs. de Paulo reside with their son, Christian, in Philadelphia, Pennsylvania.